waytooheaven/minimal-path/minimalpath/minimalpath/ASSUMPTIONS.md

 ﻿I got the list via List class of C#.
-I didn't use file reading.
+I didn't use file reading or standard input.
+Please use the code for input.